HTML in Canvas

 Canvas Layer

-Call htmlCanvas.canvasLayer(callback) to locally post-process the live interface with a 2D canvas.
-This does not register a video output:
+Call htmlCanvas.canvasLayer(callback) to process the interface with a local 2D canvas.
+This function does not register a video output:

 htmlCanvas.canvasLayer((ctx, frame) => {